Pokecord-Official/Pokecord-Guide/commands/battle.md

 ## Battle Actions

-Battle actions such as `Z-Move`, `Mega`, `Ultra Burst`, `Dyamax` and `Terastallize` are generation specific and only available in PvP, Cross Server, Gym & AI Trainer battles.
-Terastallizing is only available for generations 9 or above while all other actions are available for generations 8 or below.
+Battle actions like `Z-Move`, `Mega`, and `Ultra Burst` require the Pokémon to hold the appropriate item, while `Dynamax` and `Terastallize` are tied to specific generations.
+These actions are available only in PvP, Cross-Server, Gym, and AI Trainer battles.
+Terastallize is available only in Generation 9 and above, while Dynamax is available only in Generation 8 and below.